Waterfall Model: A Better Way for Software Development

 Waterfall methodology experienced as the simplest and easiest one for project management.
 The project managers’ waterfall flow can be easily managed, and it is very easy to shift from one phase to another phase.

-The waterfall methodology inaugurated with the documentation, so it is known for its well-documentation feature, among other types of software development process models.
+The waterfall methodology was inaugurated with the documentation, so it is known for its well-documentation feature, among other types of software development process models.

 Transfer the information well: